llm-bible/llm-bible.github.io/_publications/deldjoo2023fairness.markdown

 ---
 layout: publication
-title: Fairness Of Chatgpt And The Role Of Explainable-guided Prompts
+title: 'Fairness Of Chatgpt And The Role Of Explainable-guided Prompts'
 authors: Deldjoo Yashar
 conference: "Arxiv"
 year: 2023